-Assistant Professor of Diagnostic Radiology, of Biomedical Engineering and of Pediatrics
+Assistant Professor of Radiology and Biomedical Imaging, of Biomedical Engineering

 Michael A. Choma, MD, PhD is a physician-scientist with expertise in pediatrics, biomedical optics, and biomedical engineering.
 His research uses innovative optical imaging methods to better understand and treat pediatric disease, including congenital heart disease and ciliary disease.
 Michael received his BS in Biomedical Engineering from Case Western Reserve University, his PhD in Biomedical Engineering from Duke University (thesis advisor: Joseph Izatt, PhD), and his MD from Duke University....